jlmoraleshellin/pytic/README.md

 ### Prerequisites

-`PyTic` requires the [Tic Software and Drivers for Windows][tic_drivers_win] msi provided by Pololu to be installed as a prerequisite.
-Other operating system drivers can be found on the [Pololu Tic Resources][tic_resources], but are not currently supported by this Python package.
+`PyTic` requires Pololu's Tic Software and drivers as a prerequisite.
+The latest versions of these drivers can be found here for [Windows][tic_drivers_win] and [Linux][tic_drivers_linux]. macOs is currently not supported by this Python package.

 ### Pip Install